-The future North Loop Neighbourhood Planning Area will have reduced cut through traffic and the streets will be traffic calmed to create a safer pedestrian and driving environment for everyone.
-Liveability is a continuing theme for the neighbourhood and efforts to reduce cut-through traffic on local streets will add to neighbourhood safety and enhance pedestrian activity.
-The future North Loop Neighbourhood Planning Area will also be insulated from traffic noise from I-35 by the construction of berms and other sound insulation devices.
-In the future, neighbours will be able to hear the noises of people on the street - walking, talking and playing.
+The future North Loop Neighborhood Planning Area will have reduced cut through traffic and the streets will be traffic calmed to create a safer pedestrian and driving environment for everyone.
+Livability is a continuing theme for the neighborhood and efforts to reduce cut-through traffic on local streets will add to neighborhood safety and enhance pedestrian activity.
+The future North Loop Neighborhood Planning Area will also be insulated from traffic noise from I-35 by the construction of berms and other sound insulation devices.
+In the future, neighbors will be able to hear the noises of people on the street - walking, talking and playing.